jeffb4real/ovensensorweb/README.md

 ### Set up your virtual environment

-__Note:__ The pyvenv script has been deprecated as of Python 3.6 in favor of using python3 -m venv to help prevent any potential confusion as to which Python interpreter a virtual environment will be based on.
+__Note:__ The pyvenv script has been deprecated as of Python 3.6 in favor of using 'python -m venv' to help prevent any potential confusion as to which Python interpreter a virtual environment will be based on.

 Virtual environments are typically created on each user's PC and are not added to source control.